Laniakea-elixir-it/Documentation/user_documentation/galaxy/galaxy_flavours_creation.rst

      mkdir workflow

-   For example, in our galaxy-testing flavour we, currently, have:
+   For example, in our galaxy-testing flavour we have:

    ::